shizelong1985/Replication-Code-for-Empirical-Asset-Pricing-The-Cross-Section-of-Stocks/readme.md

-# Replication Codes for 《Empirical Asset Pricing: The Cross Section of Stocks》
+# Replication Code for 《Empirical Asset Pricing: The Cross Section of Stocks》